Gini coefficient: Changes in population

+Household vs individual

 The Gini coefficient measure gives different results when applied to individuals instead of households, for the same economy and same income distributions.
 If household data is used, the measured value of income Gini depends on how the household is defined.
 The comparison is not meaningful when different populations are not measured with consistent definitions.
+Furthermore, changes to the household income Gini can be driven by changes in household formation, such as increased divorce rates or extended family households splitting into nuclear families.

 Deininger and Squire (1996) show that the income Gini coefficient based on individual income rather than household income is different.
 For example, for the United States, they found that the individual income-based Gini index was 0.35, while for France, 0.43.
 According to their individual-focused method, in the 108 countries they studied, South Africa had the world's highest Gini coefficient at 0.62, Malaysia had Asia's highest Gini coefficient at 0.5, Brazil the highest at 0.57 in Latin America and the Caribbean region, and Turkey the highest at 0.5 in OECD countries.